-I handle workers compensation cases on a contingent basis.
-In other words, I am not paid a fee until a case is successfully resolved.
-My fee is a percentage of the overall recovery which is established by Illinois law.
+I handle work-related injury cases on a contingency basis.
+In other words, I am not paid a fee until after a case is successfully resolved.
+My ultimate attorney fee is a percentage of the overall recovery.

 No, a workers compensation claim is not a lawsuit against your employer.
 A workers compensation claim is simply a claim against the workers compensation insurance that your employer is required to maintain by law.
 In fact, you are generally not allowed to sue your own employer for a workplace injury.
 The workers compensation structure is a sort of trade off: employers are protected from lawsuits, but employees are still entitled to benefits assuming the injury was work-related.

-Although the law stipulates that you are only required to notify your employer within 45 days of an injury, you should do so as soon as possible.
-In order to later prove that you properly notified your employer, you should try to give notification in writing.
+The law stipulates that you are required to notify your employer within 45 days of an injury.
+In practice, you should make the notification as soon as possible.
+Also, in order to later prove that you properly notified your employer, you should try to give notification in writing.

-No!
+Absolutely not!
 Your employer is not allowed to terminate you because you exercise your workers compensation rights.
-Doing so would constitute retaliatory discharge.
+Doing so would constitute retaliatory discharge or wrongful termination.

 Construction accidents and resulting injuries can occur in a number of ways.
 The “big 4” or the four most common causes include: (1) falls; (2) electrocution; (3) being struck by an object; and (4) being caught between objects.